Turin 7th June

 Shroud of Turin inside the Church of John the Baptist

-Back along the river track, Ian stopped stopped to take a photo of the Basilica di Superga, a church perched high on the hill behind Turin.
-The church has a chequered history, holding many tombs of the Kings of the House of Savoy and also being the site of a plane crash in 1949 that claimed the lives of 31 people, including the entire Torino football team.
-While taking a photo, it was here that we had a nasty encounter with a Muslim woman, head wrapped in a scarf, who came running across the bridge from where she had been selling fairy floss and windmills to drivers in passing cars.
+Back on the river track, Ian stopped to take a photo of the Basilica di Superga, a church perched high on the hill behind Turin.
+It has a chequered history, holding tombs of the Kings of the House of Savoy and was also the site of a plane crash in 1949 that killed 31 people, including the entire Torino football team.
+While taking a photo, we had a nasty encounter with a Muslim woman, head wrapped in scarf, who came running across the bridge from where she had been selling fairy floss and windmills to drivers in passing cars.
 At first we thought she was trying to sell us her junk, but when she became hysterical and grabbed at Ian's camera, I recalled a similar story told by Susie, my sister-in-law, about how Muslim woman don't like having their photos taken, and I quickly warned Ian to hold on to his camera.
+He showed her the one photo he had taken, which didn't include her, just the church, but she frantically insisted on seeing all the photos and grabbed the camera.
+In a bit of a shoving scuffle, Ian pulled back the camera, as she looked like she was going to chuck it in the river.
+We briskly walked away holding the camera tightly, while she made hurried phone calls - brother?
+Isis?
+Police? husband?
+We didn’t hang around to find out.

-At 1.30pm we're back in our little apartment having bread, cheese and tomatoes, washed down with a red wine and a few beers to settle the nerves.
-Ian was a bit rattled.
+At 1.30pm we're back in our apartment having bread, cheese and tomatoes, with a red wine and a beer to settle the nerves.
+Ian was rattled.
 It's not his style to be confrontational.
-Tomorrow we want to walk the 16k return trip up to the Superga but we'll be looking for a different bridge to cross on the way up to avoid another close encounter of the third kind.
-A restful afternoon listening to a rainy thunderstorm outside whilst sorting photos and reading up on more things to do in Turin.
+Tomorrow we want to walk the 16k return trip to the Superga but we'll be looking for a different bridge to cross to avoid another close encounter of the third kind.
+A restful afternoon listening to a thunderstorm outside whilst sorting photos and reading up on Turin.
+Turin was Italy's first capital city in 1861 and was home to the House of Savoy, Italy's royal family.
+It is the home of the Shroud of Turin, the football teams Juventus F.C. and Torino F.C., and FIAT, Alfa Romeo and Lancia.
+It was also host of the 2006 Winter Olympics.

-It's 5pm and a short walk before dinner takes us to the Church where the Shroud of Turin is kept.
-Again, we are tourists in the minority amidst a sea of locals just finishing work and socialising in the cafes and bars.
-The Cathedral of Turin is quite spectacular, and inside there's just one other person besides us peering into the glass cased smaller chapel housing the Shroud of Turin.
-A leisurely walk back via La Mole, where Donna and Milton are staying tomorrow night.
-Donna's been keeping me up to date on their exploits on non-existent buses and strike-bound trains today, as they try to get to Briancon.
+It's 5pm and before dinner, we walk to the Church where the Shroud of Turin is kept, through a sea of locals socialising in the cafes and bars.
+The Cathedral of Turin is spectacular, and inside there's just one other person peering into the glass cased chapel housing the Shroud.
+A leisurely walk back via La Mole, where Donna and Milton are staying tomorrow.
+Donna's been keeping me up to date on their exploits on non-existent buses and strike-bound trains, as they try to get to Briancon.
 Their last ETA was midnight!!
+Dinner is mushroom risotto with Carnaroli rice, with an Italian side salad, with a Barbera d'Asti red wine and Menabrea beer.
+Time for a quick blog and recap of the day before a Cointreau and bed.

 © Jan Somers 2016